 We participate in the Green Key International scheme, we are Gold standard members of the Green Tourism Association and support Greentraveller.
 We have deliberately chosen to follow these recognised schemes instead of the traditional accommodation grading schemes as this more closely represents what we believe in and aspire to.
 The accommodation star grading schemes make no reference to environmental impacts and instead concentrate on cosmetic appearances.

 We recognise our responsibility to manage the environmental impacts of our activities, products and services within the tourism and hospitality sector.
-We have assessed our activities, identified our environmental impacts and aim to reduce and minimises these impacts.
+We have subjected our activities to rigorous assessment, identified environmental impacts and aim to reduce and minimises these impacts.

-CONSUMPTION OF RESOURCES: We constantly monitor and evaluate our consumption of resources (heat energy, water, electricity) thereby aiming to reduce our pollution and energy consumption.
+CONSUMPTION OF RESOURCES: Consumption of resources (heat energy, water, electricity) are constantly monitored and evaluated, aiming to reduce our pollution and energy consumption.

-WATER: minimize water waste by monitoring use and installing equipment which conserves metered water, eliminate unnecessary towel washing, retain rainwater for grounds use.
+WATER: we aim to minimize water waste by monitoring use and installing equipment which conserves metered water, eliminate unnecessary towel washing, retain rainwater for grounds use.

-RECYCLING: recycle materials where practicable, facilities are provided for guests to recycle (see unit on the stairway) and compost where practical.
+RECYCLING: we recycle materials where practicable, facilities are provided for guests to recycle and compost where practical.

 RENEWABLE ENERGY: We aim to reduce our carbon footprint by reducing use of fossil fuels.
 To this end we have invested heavily in renewables.
 In 2007 we installed Solar thermal panels for hot water.
-In 2012 we installed a solar PV array which produces most of our electricity most of the year round and also contributes to the national grid.
+In 2012 installed a solar PV array which produces a good proportion of our electricity most of the year round and also contributes to the national grid.
 In 2016 we replaced the old oil central heating boiler with a biomass system.

-APPLIANCES: Where practicable procure the highest energy rated appliances when replacing old appliances.
+APPLIANCES: Where practicable purchase the highest energy rated appliances when replacing old appliances.

 CLEANING: To source wherever possible bio friendly chemicals in order to minimize our chemical impact on the environment.
-To use Cleaning Companies who use eco friendly products.
+We employ Cleaning Companies who use eco friendly products.
 We aim to eliminate the use of single use containers of shower gels, soap and shampoos etc

-FOOD: To source locally produced food from our own gardens and suppliers who operate organic and animal welfare practices to achieve the best quality and minimum food miles.
-To reduce waste by not using single portion pots eg jams/preserves/uht milk,
+FOOD: We source locally produced food from our own gardens and suppliers who operate organic and animal welfare practices to achieve the best quality and minimum food miles.
+We reduce waste by not using single portion pots eg jams/preserves/uht milk,

-INFORMATION To ensure that all employees are aware of the Environmental Policy and are encouraged to contribute improved environmental practices.
-To communicate the Environmental Policy to guests through the effective use of printed and electronic mediums and to encourage environmentally responsible behaviour and provide information on healthy and green activities during your stay: cycling, walking, public transport, electric car recharging.
+INFORMATION All employees are aware of the Environmental Policy and are encouraged to contribute improved environmental practices.
+We communicate our Environmental Policy to guests through printed and electronic mediums and encourage environmentally responsible behaviour and provide information on healthy and green activities during your stay: cycling, walking, public transport, electric car recharging.